BeinuoYang/Awesome-LLM4Opt/README.md

 ### Prompt-based Methods

+**[2025/08] Guiding Large Language Models in Modeling Optimization Problems via Question Partitioning, IJCAI 2025.** [[paper]](https://ijcai-preprints.s3.us-west-1.amazonaws.com/2025/5589.pdf)

+- This study proposes PaMOP, a new framework that uses LLMs to automatically create mathematical models for optimization problems from natural language descriptions.
+The framework breaks down large problems into smaller parts using a tree structure, guiding the LLM to model each part separately with self-augmented prompts, and then iteratively corrects the final model.

+**[2025/07] BPP-Search: Enhancing Tree of Thought Reasoning for Mathematical Modeling Problem Solving, ACL 2025.** [[paper]](https://aclanthology.org/2025.acl-long.40/) [[official code]](https://github.com/LLM4OR/StructuredOR) [[dataset]](https://huggingface.co/datasets/LLM4OR/StructuredOR)

+- This study proposes a new algorithm, BPP-Search, designed to enhance the ability to solve mathematical modeling problems by improving the Tree-of-Thought (ToT) framework.
+The paper first introduces a new dataset, StructuredOR, which provides detailed annotations of the modeling process.

 **[2025/07/28] ORMind: A Cognitive-Inspired End-to-End Reasoning Framework for Operations Research, ACL 2025.** [[paper]](https://aclanthology.org/2025.acl-industry.10/)

-- This study introduce ORMind, a cognitive-inspired end-to-end framework that enhances optimization through counterfactual reasoning.
+- This study introduces ORMind, a cognitive-inspired end-to-end framework that enhances optimization through counterfactual reasoning.

 **[2025/06/30] LLM for Large-Scale Optimization Model Auto-Formulation: A Lightweight Few-Shot Learning Approach, preprint.** [[paper]](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5329027)